github/gitignore/README.md

 # Modularity of the gitignore files

 Gitignore files in this repository are modular.
 There are small, maintainable gitignore files for Tools, Languages, BuildSystem, Editors, IDEs, OperatingSystems and more.
-If you want to combine them, to tailor a custom gitignore specific for all your Projects needs using [gitgnore.io](gitignore.io).
+If you want to combine them, to tailor a custom gitignore specific for all your Projects needs use [gitgnore.io](gitignore.io).

 ## Folder structure